jinhoko/programming-docs/out-of-the-tar-pit/lecture1.md

 **State**
 - It avoids state and gains property of *referential transparancy*.
 - Informal reasoning gets effective.
+- Encourages a more abstract use of control (fold, map, filter, foreach)

 **Kinds of state**
 - Achieve state by passing extra parameters to the procedure.